 Recommended by: Ania, The Travelling Twins

 Shrewsbury is an ancient shire town in the West Midlands.
-My favourite place in England, with its higgledy-piggledy medieval street plan, narrow passages, and quirky timber frame buildings.
-They house a variety of pubs, local shops, restaurants and charity shops – those always have a great selection of books.
+It’s a particularly pretty town, with a higgledy-piggledy medieval street plan, narrow passages, and quirky timber frame buildings.
+These house a variety of pubs, local shops, restaurants, and charity shops (which always have a great selection of books).

 Coventry